A hub for manufacturing and textile innovation at the base of the alpine region and on the Melbourne Sydney transport corridor

 Employment, industry and infrastructure

-Health Care and Social Assistance is the primary employment industry in Wangaratta (RC), followed by Retail Trade, Manufacturing and Agriculture, Forestry and Fishing.
-In the five-year period 2014-2019, there was strong employment growth in Grand Total, Construction, Agriculture, Forestry and Fishing, Health Care and Social Assistance and Education and Training.
+Health Care and Social Assistance is the primary employment industry in Wangaratta (RC), followed by Agriculture, Forestry and Fishing, Manufacturing, Retail Trade and Construction.
+In the five-year period 2015-2020, there was strong employment growth in Construction and Agriculture, Forestry and Fishing.

 The city relies heavily on imports of professional services and equipment to support the manufacturing sector.